-Commentaries (30 points): There are 5 brief comments on videos required (3 points each; total 15 points).
-There are also brief one-page standard questionnaire responses required for 10 readings.
-These will be averaged for a final numeric grade of 15 points).
-All 10 questionnaires and a 0 will be assessed for each missing assignment.
+Commentaries (30 points): There are 5 brief comments on videos required (video 1 is worth 2 points, videos 2-5 are worth 3 points each; total 14 points).
+There are also summary questionnaire responses required for 8 reading assignments (these are worth 2 points each; total 16 points).
 These are generally due on Wednesdays for Thursday classroom discussion.

-Exams (30 points): There are two take home exams (each worth 15 points) of material covered in lectures.
-Take-home exams are composed of 10 short answer questions and 2 essays (250-500 word), one focusing on one region and the other comparing it to one or two others.
+Exams (30 points): There are two take home exams (each worth 15 points) of material covered in lectures and discussion.
+Take-home exams are composed of short answer questions (50-100 word) and longer essay questions (250-500 word), one focusing on one region and the other comparing it to one or two others.

 Project (30 points): A final PowerPoint project will be developed by each student and presented in class with benchmark assignments for comment required.
-This will be submitted as a final poster by the last week of class (30 points).
+The project is divided into four assigned activities (no point value and optional), before handing in the final required assignment for full credit.

-Note: There is a one-week grace period for all assignments but after that missed work or absences must be supported by documentation if not pre-arranged with instructor for full credit.
+Note: There is a five-day grace period for all assignments but after that missed work or absences must be supported by documentation if not pre-arranged with instructor for full credit.